Calling Test

 4. Experiment Within Constraints

-You cannot quit your job to "find yourself."
+You can't quit your job to "find yourself."
 But you can:

-• Volunteer 5 hours a week in an area you are curious about
+• Volunteer 5 hours a week in an area you're curious about

 • Start a side project that tests a direction